-Salisbury Crags are a series of cliffs in Edinburgh’s Holyrood Park, Scotland, the UK.
-They rise to over 45 m (150 ft) above the city and has been popular with local climbers for generations.
+Salisbury Crags are a series of cliffs in Edinburgh’s Holyrood Park.
+They rise to 46 m (151 ft) above the city and has been popular with local climbers for generations.

 Holyrood Park is a green oasis in the heart of Edinburgh.
-Its famous landscape was forged by volcanoes and carved by ice.
+Its famous landscape was created by volcanoes and ice.
 The igneous rock of Salisbury Crags, located in the park, dates back 345 million years to the Carboniferous period.
 Geologically, this rock is a sill formed when magma inside a volcano found its way into a crack and then hardened.

-In the early 19th century, the Earl of Haddington organized the quarrying of the crags providing stone to pave London streets and all over the country.
+At the beginning of the 19th century, the Earl of Haddington organized the quarrying of the cliffs providing stone to pave London streets and all over the country.
 Almost 50,000 tons of rock were removed between 1815–1819.

 The Salisbury Crags ridges were of great importance in the development of modern geology.
 The scientist James Hutton, who lived at the foot of them in the second half of the 18th century, discovered an unconformity there, which, together with other discoveries and studies, led him to establish a theory of the age of the Earth.
 These cliffs are formed by steep dolerite and columnar basalt.